-- H. To preserve the integrity of neighborhoods in the community; - I. To protect the air, water, and land resources within the City from the hazards of pollution and misuse: - J. To protect land and structures from natural hazards including flooding and erosion; - K. To preserve and protect historic locations, structures, and groups of structures; - L. To preserve and protect and encourage the development of buildings, groups of buildings and neighborhoods of distinctive architectural character and appearance; and - M. To promote the Comprehensive Plan adopted by the City of Bloomington, Illinois and coordinate said Plan with land use plans adopted by other governmental entities.
+- G. To conserve and protect the taxable value of land and buildings; - H. To preserve the integrity of neighborhoods in the community; - I. To protect the air, water and land resources within the City from the hazards of pollution and misuse; - J. To protect land and structures from natural hazards including flooding and erosion; - K. To preserve and protect historic locations, structures and groups of structures; - L. To preserve and protect and encourage the development of buildings, groups of buildings and neighborhoods of distinctive architectural character and appearance; and - M. To promote the Comprehensive Plan adopted by the City of Bloomington, Illinois and coordinate said Plan with land use plans adopted by other governmental entities.

-1-3 - EFFECTIVE DATE
+44.1.3 - EFFECTIVE DATE